JorgeCunha07/software-engineering-notes/javascript_notes.md

 ### Hoisting

 The process whereby the interpreter appears to move the declaration of functions, variables, classes, or imports to the top of their scope, prior to execution of the code.
 Hoisting is a JavaScript default behaviour of moving declarations (of variables and functions) to the top of their current scope (either the global or the function scope) before the code execution.
 Importantly, only the declarations are hoisted, not the initializations (assignments).
-Function declarations are fully hoisted (name and body), while variables declared with var are hoisted and initialized with undeifined.
+Function declarations are fully hoisted (name and body), while variables declared with var are hoisted and initialized with undefined.
 Variables declared with let and const are hoisted but not initialized; accessing them before their declaration results in a ReferenceError (this is often called the "Temporal Dead Zone").

 ```javascript
 console.log(myVar); // Output: undefined (due to var hoisting)